viveksudani/viveksudani/README.md

 # Hi there, I'm Vivek! 👋

-I'm a Senior Full Stack Software Engineer with 5+ years of experience building scalable web applications and microservices.
+I'm a Full Stack Software Engineer building scalable web applications and microservices.
 I love creating end-to-end solutions that make a real impact for businesses and users.

 ## 🛠️ Technologies & Skills